Pro Optica Anubis: In use

-The Anubis RCWS was first seen at the National Military Parade in 2014, where it was mounted on a Dacia Duster military model.
+The Anubis RCWS, named in reference to the ancient Egyptian god Anubis, was first seen at the National Military Parade in 2014, where it was mounted on a Dacia Duster military model.
 In 2018, it was presented at the Black Sea Defense & Aerospace exposition.

 A first contract was signed in 2017 when it was announced that the Romanian Navy purchased 4 turrets equipped with 12.7 mm machine guns.
 The systems were to be added on the frigates, in order to provide anti-piracy capabilities.
 In 2021, at the Egypt Defence Expo, it was announced that Egypt acquired a new lot of Anubis systems.
 Pro Optica previously delivered a number of Anubis turrets equipped with 12.7 mm machine guns to the Egyptian Army.
 The systems are used by the Egyptian 4x4 light armored vehicles.

+Pro Optica had also sold 100 Anubis turrets to the Turkish company Nurol for equipping their vehicles offered to the Turkish Gendarmerie.
+These turrets however failed testing and were instead resold at a discount to some African countries for mounting on 4x4 vehicles.

 In 2023, several BMC Kirpi MRAPs with Anubis RCWS systems were spotted in Ukraine.
-These vehicles were part of a delivery of over 40 Kirpi MRAPS in support of Ukraine in the 2022 Russian Ukrainian war.
+These vehicles were part of a delivery of over 40 Kirpi MRAPS in support of Ukraine in the Russo-Ukrainian War.

+Anubis 3.0

+Development on a new variant of the Anubis, called the Anubis 3.0, began in 2022 and initial production started in 2024.
+In 2025, Pro Optica began collaboration with the Curtiss-Wright company for the supply of turret drive stabilization systems.
+The 3.0 variant is to equip Otokar Cobra II vehicles of the Romanian Army.